diepeterpan/Acer-Swift-3-SF314-54-2018-MacOS/README.md

 - Everything else works well

 - Mapped screen brightness to **Fn + F3** and **Fn + F4**
+  You will have to plug in a USB keyboard before finalizing the mapping

 - Ensure to edit the **config.plist** and add valid  **PlatformInfo Generic** and **SMBIOS** values

 <img src="Image1.png"/>